 Those who refuse to taste [do] God’s Word are not hungry.
 Their belly is full of worldly enticements, and therefore they reject Yahuwah and His sweet Words.
 They are smug, self-satisfied scoffers.
 They regard God’s Word as bitter.
 Their self-complacency robs them of any hunger for truth.
 Only the fleshly, carnal nature considers God’s Word to be bitter.

 The truly hungry however, know Yahuwah’s Word is sweet, no matter how bitter it may seem!
 They seek Father’s grace and mercy to help them put off selfish, carnal ways, so they can maintain their hunger for God’s Word.
 They desire to remain teachable, taking in Father’s written Word every day.

-Truly hungry souls trust Yahuwah’s Word, apply it to their life [tasting it], again and again.
+Truly hungry souls trust Yahuwah’s written Word, apply it to their life [tasting it], again and again.
 They begin to experience the Holy Spirit’s power to dissolve any bitterness, unforgiveness, or selfishness.

 Doing the Word of God cleanses the hungry soul.
 At the same time, it fills the hungry with a heavenly sweetness.
 Father’s Word inspires hungry souls to share the Word with others, encouraging others to ‘Taste this!!
 You will know God’s goodness!’